mahend72/SHIELD-CAN/README.md

 ## Datasets

-You can download the example CAN intrusion datasets used with this code from:
+You can download the example CAN intrusion datasets used with this code from following links:

 - [Car Hacking Dataset](https://www.kaggle.com/datasets/pranavjha24/car-hacking-dataset)
 - [IVN-IDS Dataset](https://www.kaggle.com/datasets/daksh0511/ivn-ids/code)